anisfakhfakh/Twitter-sentiment-analysis/README.md

 * etc.

 ## Project Description
 The project uses the data: tweets and their labels and supervised machine learning techniques in order to predict a binary Sentiment state (positive or negative).
-The learning phase is implmented after the prorocessing: cleaning + tokeninzing + vectorizing
+The learning phase is implemented after the preprocessing: cleaning + tokeninzing + vectorizing

 ## Getting Started